facebookresearch/nle/docker/README.md

 # Docker images for NLE

-This directory -- i.e., `docker/` -- contains some docker images that we use for testing both locally and in CI.
+This directory -- i.e., `docker/` -- contains some Docker images that we use for testing both locally and in CI.
 They contain dependencies and a pre-built version of NLE.